kurapica/PLoop/README.md

-Loop
+Pure lua object-oriented program system
 ====

-Lua object-oriented program system, also with a special syntax keyword system.
+PLoop provide a oop system with a special sugar syntax system.
+Several features contains in it:

+* Namespace system used to contains custom types.
+* Enum system used to define enumeration value types.
+* Struct system used to define structure value types.
+* Class system used to define object types with methods and properties settings, also with object events and meta-methods.
+* Interface system used to define interfaces for class objects.

+* Attribute system used to give descriptions for every parts of the system: enum, struct, class, interface, method, property, event.
+Those are useful for frameworks and adding system features in a good manner.
+* Overload system used to apply several definitions for class's constructor, method or meta-method with the same name, will make the config features easily to be defined.

 Now, it only works for Lua 5.1.
-Since the **getfenv**, **setfenv**, **newproxy** api is removed from Lua 5.2, the system won't works on it now.
+Since the **getfenv**, **setfenv**, **newproxy** api is removed from Lua 5.2, the system won't works on it now, or you can provide them in another way.

 How to use
 ====

-Use loadfile or require to load the class.lua file in the folder.
+Use loadfile or require to load the **PLoop.lua** file in the folder.
 Then you can try the below code:

 	do
 		-- Define a class
 		class "MyClass"
+			property "Name" { Type = System.String }

 			function Greet(self, name)
 				print("Hello " .. name .. ", My name is " .. self.Name)
 			end

-			property "Name" {
-				Field = "_Name",     -- The real field that used to store the value, explain later Type = System.String,  -- the property's type used to validate the value, -- System.Sting means the value should be a string, also explain later.
-			}
 		endclass "MyClass"
 	end